 The Company records foreign income taxes withheld from installment payments of non-refundable up-front license fees and royalty income earned on the processing and storage of cord blood stem cell specimens in geographic areas where the Company has license agreements.
-The Company recorded \$42,794 and \$24,884 for the three months ended May 31, 2013 and 2012, respectively, of foreign income tax expense, which is included in income tax expense in the accompanying consolidated statements of operations.
-The increase in foreign tax expense is attributable to the increase in royalties recognized during the period ended May 31, 2013 compared to May 31, 2012.
+The Company recorded \$42,352 and \$44,858 for the three months ended August 31, 2013 and 2012, respectively, of foreign income tax expense, which is included in income tax expense in the accompanying consolidated statements of operations.